 When should you seek medical care?

-If you have neck pain without experiencing an injury, you may still wish to see an orthopaedic surgeon if the discomfort is:
+If you have neck pain without experiencing an injury, you may still wish to see an

 - Persistent and continuous

 - Accompanied by radiating pain through the arms or the legs